-When you send a product out to a customer via one of the nation’s biggest shipping providers, you do so with the hope that they will do everything they can to protect that box or envelope until it arrives on your customer’s doorstep.
+When sending a product out to a customer via one of the nation’s biggest shipping providers, you do so with the hope that they will do everything they can to protect that box or envelope until it arrives on your customer’s doorstep.
 Unfortunately, accidents do happen, and it’s possible for products to arrive damaged and prompt customer return requests.
 Below are some of the best ways to ensure everyone works together to keep products safe and intact.

-At the Warehouse
+Shipping Safety at the Warehouse

 Everyone must work together to ensure that your products stay safe between the time they leave the manufacturing facility and arrive on your customers’ doorsteps.
 These tips should help you better understand the various factors that can influence shipping damages – and they should also help you minimize them, too.